#1 Guide to Freight Broker Training in 2024

 - Freight Broker license requirements

-- How to setup a freight broker / agent home office.
+- How to set up a freight broker or agent home office

-- What types of insurances do freight brokers needs?
+- What types of insurances do freight brokers need?

 Freight Broker Sales Training

 - How to effectively sell domestic freight brokerage services

 - Freight broker sales questions and how to use them to get more shippers